AlwaysUbaid/avail-dune-analytics/README.md

 ---

-You’re ready to manage and visualize your data with Dune Analytics! 🎉
+You're ready to analyze AVAIL token data with Dune Analytics! 🎉